aosabook/500lines/cluster/CHAPTER.rst

 It then responds to ``Prepare`` and ``Accept`` messages according to the protocol.
 The result is a short class that is easy to compare to the protocol.

+For acceptors, Multi Paxos looks a lot like simple paxos, with the addition of slot numbers to the messages.

 {{{ code_block cluster.py 'class Acceptor'
 .. code-block:: python